open-contracting/data-registry/docs/reference/index.rst

   .. note::

-     This is relevant if the projects are running in containers.
+     This is relevant if this project or Spoonbill is running in a container.